 You can find the sample script in our GitHub:

 The two files we're interested are requirements.txt and app.py.
-For this tutorial, I'm just going to work with the raw links from our GitHub repository.
+For this tutorial, we're going to work with the raw links from the GitHub repository.

 Integrating the Script with Codeship